anxkhn/azure-ai-900-exam-prep/questions.md

 You need to use machine learning to support early detection of the different brain haemorrhage types in the images before the images are reviewed by a person.
 This is an example of which type of machine learning?

-1.  clustering
+A.  clustering
-2.  regression
+B.  regression
-3.  classification
+C.  classification

 **Answer(s):** C